PowerConnect Developer Guide

 Alternative 1 (current choice): Run the command with

-+ PREFIXES and details of information that are being changed- Pro: Easy to use
+parent edit n/<NAME> pnP/<PARENT_PHONE_NUMBER>+ PREFIXES and details of information that are being changed- Pro: Easy to use

 - Pro: Minimal input by user to edit

-particulars - Con: Slightly harder than Alternative 2 to implement
+Parent / NOKparticulars - Con: Slightly harder than Alternative 2 to implement

 - Con: Need to test the Parent Edit Command exhaustively / come up with automated tests to ensure when creating the new

-, system takes input from originalParent / NOK
+Parent / NOK, system takes input from originalParent / NOKfor particulars that are not amended.

 -